BOH Profile for recurring abortions

 What Treatment is Available for Recurrent Pregnancy Loss?

-1. All couples with results of an abnormal fetal or parental karyotype may be informed about the possible treatment options available including their advantages and disadvantages.
+1. BOH Profile tests are important to carry out to get a better understanding.
+All couples with results of an abnormal fetal or parental karyotype may be informed about the possible treatment options available including their advantages and disadvantages.

 2. For women who fulfill the laboratory criteria of APS and a history of three or more pregnancy losses, studies suggest administration with low-dose aspirin (75 to 100 mg/day) starting before conception, and a prophylactic dose heparin (Unfractionated heparin [UFH] or Low molecular weight heparin [LMWH]) starting at date of a positive pregnancy test, over no treatment.

 3. The GDG suggests offering anticoagulant treatment for women with two pregnancy losses and APS, only in the context of clinical research.

 4. Overt hypothyroidism arising before conception or during early gestation should be treated with levothyroxine in women with RPL.

 5. If women with subclinical hypothyroidism and RPL are pregnant again, thyroid stimulating hormone (TSH) level should be checked in early gestation (7-9 weeks AD), and hypothyroidism should be treated with levothyroxine.

 6. Bromocriptine treatment can be considered in women with RPL and hyperprolactinemia to increase the live birth rate.